Blendify/blender-manual/blender_docs/manual/interface/undo_and_redo.rst

 Undo and Redo
 *************

 The commands listed below will let you roll back an accidental action, redo your last action, or let you choose to recover to a specific point, by picking from a list of recent actions recorded by Blender.

 Undo
 ====

-.. admonition:: Reference
-   :class: refbox

-   | Mode:     All modes
-   | Hotkey:   :kbd:`Ctrl-Z`

 If you want to undo your last action, just press :kbd:`Ctrl-Z`